trubrics/trubrics-sdk/docs/platform/user_prompts.md

 !!!note "`trubrics.log_prompt()` arguments"
     :::trubrics.Trubrics.log_prompt

+### Saving prompts from Streamlit apps

+The `FeedbackCollector` Streamlit integration inherits from the `Trubrics` object, meaning that you can log prompts in the same way directly from the `FeedbackCollector`.
+For more information on this, see the [Streamlit integration](../integrations/streamlit.md) docs.

 ## Analyse prompts in Trubrics

 Various filters allow AI teams to explore user prompts in Trubrics, and export them to csv.